 In this project the combination of silica and ferroelectric nanoparticles offers a novel tool for increasing the Faraday coefficient of silica, leading to potentially compact Faraday rotators.

 Recent work has shown the integration of nitrogen-vacancy (NV) nanodiamonds into silica is possible using nanoparticle self-assembly.
 Single photon emitting centres were successfully embedded.
 This project will attempt to fabricate practical single photon emitting source for potential quantum computing and sensing applications.

 This project will look at the role of patterning to direct and control deposition of drops, the self-assembly of nanoparticles and more.
 In particular, the integration of self-assembled nanoparticles onto silica and silicon chips will be explored.

 This project will examine the optimisation of novel core structures inside optical fibres to enhance functionality and allow new devices, lasers and sensors to be fabricated.

-EXTREME PHOTONICS, ENERGY and CLIMATE CHANGE
+EXTREME PHOTONICS, ENERGY and CLIMATE CHANGE (UTS, UNSW)

 Understanding glass and the role of hydrogen within has led to Fibre Bragg gratings that survive beyond 1100°C. The optical fibre acts as a superb miniature processing laboratory that can help provide fundamental information on glass transformations particularly within complex glassy systems.
 This project explores using dopants in the glass in further optimising the performance.